To continue reading this article and others for free, please sign up for our newsletter.

 - $30,000 to Coinbase, an online platform used to purchase cryptocurrency.

-Federal authorities seized $6 million in cash as well as Abdiaziz’s passport during the January raid of his Savage home.
+Federal authorities seized $6 million as well as Abdiaziz’s passport during the January raid of his Savage home.

 Abdiaziz applied for a new passport on March 22—the same day that Mohamed allegedly lied on his new passport application.
 On his application, Abdiaziz marked that he lost his passport.